 One, it makes us feel like we already missed our mark.
 That even though we didn’t need to wake up early, we should have.
 This mentality creeps into the rest of our day and doesn’t allow us to be our most productive or confident self.
 When you start the day disappointed in yourself, it’s that much harder to recover.

-2. TURN YOUR INTERNET OFF FOR 45 MINUTES IN THE AM
+2. TURN YOUR INTERNET OFF FOR 45 MINUTES EACH MORNING

-Scroll through your emails on your phone quickly to make sure there is no pressing emergency that needs to be handled, but once your computer comes to life, switch the internet off.
+Scroll through your emails on your phone quickly to make sure there is no pressing emergency, but once your computer comes to life, switch the internet off.

 Give yourself 45 minutes to respond to emails in a thoughtful and valuable manner.
 We’ve become so concerned with rapid-fire quick responses that our emails are lacking in quality.
 If you’re the type to email the way you text, this pause will prove productive.